 The Hybrid Preternatural Works of Anna Uddenberg

 In the sculptures of Anna Uddenberg, formal utilities exist to be overwrought, leaving only the faintest reminiscence of efficiency.
-Semi-shrouded in pastel athleisure, the Berlin-based artist’s trademark women assume extreme (though plausible) contortions, mounting luggage like a bull or arching over alien equipment.
+Semi-shrouded in pastel athleisure, her trademark women assume extreme (though plausible) contortions, mounting luggage like a bull or arching over alien equipment.
 In each case, their screwed compression and frozen gyration overplay the flexibility and precarity that have come to emblematize the neoliberal subject.

-For her most recent solo exhibition — Sante Par Aqua, which showed a few months ago at Kraupa-Tuskany Zeidler in Berlin — Uddenberg moved from appropriating and rerouting consumer culture’s flat representation of women to soliciting the deceits of the luxury industry.
+For her most recent solo exhibition — Sante Par Aqua (2017) at Kraupa-Tuskany Zeidler in Berlin — Uddenberg moved from appropriating and rerouting consumer culture’s flat representation of women to soliciting the deceits of the luxury industry.
 With four works across two rooms, the emphasis of the space’s hollowness amplified the sense of pure luxury, an atmosphere common to the most austere concept store, the most sterile beauty parlor.
 “I think of the recent works as comfort zones or intimate controlled pods, pregnant with a script for an imaginary performance to take place.
 I wanted to use the logic and aesthetics of what one recognizes as functional and bend the meaning of function while suggesting new modes of being,” says Uddenberg.

 Finished with terracotta Crocs, Cozy Stabilization Unit (2017) hints at a butch/femme hybrid, appearing both potentially pleasurable and ergonomically alarming with its footrest-like hammerhead outlined with carpet.
-The interplay of covetousness and desire becomes unchained, irrepressible.
-Considering them as “mini condos or like a cozy trap,” these could be the new models of urban aspiration.
-Resting in counterfeit serenity and ersatz absurdity, Uddenberg’s machines seem perfectly suited to the 21st century.
+The interplay of covetousness, anxiety, and desire becomes irrepressible.
+Considering them as “mini condos or like a cozy trap,” we may think of these as future commodities, ‘basic’ in the sense of being somehow vital.
+In short, these could quite easily be the future models of urban aspiration.